leanprover/theorem_proving_in_lean4/induction_and_recursion.md

-that there is an element of ``α``; in the [Chapter Type Classes](./type_classes.md) we will see that Lean can be instructed that suitable base types are inhabited, and can automatically infer that other constructed types are inhabited on that basis.
+that there is an element of ``α``; in the [Chapter Type Classes](./type_classes.md) we will see that Lean can be instructed that suitable base types are inhabited, and can automatically infer that other constructed types are inhabited.
 On this basis, the standard library provides an arbitrary element, ``arbitrary``, of any inhabited type.